django/deps/draft/0010-new-governance.rst

   implementation of the required voter registration and balloting features.

-* Immediately and automatically, one month prior to the scheduled release of the final Feature Release of a Major Release Series of Django, if no election of the Technical Board has yet occurred during that Major Release Series.
+* Immediately and automatically, one week after the actual release of the final Feature Release of a Major Release Series of Django, if no election of the Technical Board has yet occurred during that Major Release Series.

 * Immediately and automatically upon the Technical Board being reduced -- via resignation, removal, or incapacity of members -- to fewer